Judge demands answers on whether 2-year-old U.S. citizen was deported to Honduras

 A federal judge says a 2-year-old Louisiana girl and U.S. citizen may have been deported to Honduras this week with her mother and 11-year-old sister without due process, according to court documents obtained by CBS News.

-In an order Friday, Judge Terry Doughty for the U.S. District Court for the Western District of Louisiana wrote there was a "strong suspicion that the Government just deported a U.S. citizen with no meaningful process."
+In an order Friday, Judge Terry Doughty, who sits on the U.S. District Court for the Western District of Louisiana, wrote there was a "strong suspicion that the Government just deported a U.S. citizen with no meaningful process."

-When Doughty sought Friday afternoon to arrange a phone call with the mother of the girl, identified in court documents as "V.M.L.," Justice Department lawyers informed him that "a call" with the child's mother "would not be possible because she (and presumably VML) had just been released in Honduras."
+When Doughty, appointed to the bench by President Trump during his first term, sought Friday afternoon to arrange a phone call with the mother of the girl, Justice Department lawyers informed him that a call with the child's mother "would not be possible because she (and presumably VML) had just been released in Honduras."
+The girl is identified in court documents as VML.

-The exact immigration status of the girl's father, mother and sister were unclear.
+The immigration status of the girl's father, mother and sister was unclear.
 The girl was born in Baton Rouge, Louisiana, in January 2023, according to the filing.

 "The parent made the decision to take the child with them to Honduras.
 It is common that parents want to be removed with their children," Department of Homeland Security Assistant Secretary Tricia McLaughlin said in a statement to CBS News Saturday.

-According to a petition filed Thursday by Trish Mack, a friend of child's mother ---- the girl, her 11-year-old sister and mother were taken into custody Tuesday morning while attending a "routine check-in" with Immigration and Customs Enforcement agents at an ICE office in New Orleans, meetings the mother had attended regularly for four years, often bringing her daughters with her.
-They had been taken to the meeting by the girl's father, the petition reads.
+According to a petition filed Thursday by Trish Mack, a friend of child's mother, the girl, her 11-year-old sister and mother were taken into custody Tuesday morning while attending a routine check-in with Immigration and Customs Enforcement agents at an ICE office in New Orleans.
+The mother had attended meetings like this regularly for four years, often bringing her daughters with her.
+They were taken to the meeting by the girl's father, the petition reads.

 After being detained, the mother and her two daughters were transported to an ICE field office in New Orleans, court documents state.
 When the father arrived at that office, ICE officers gave him papers stating that the mother "was under their custody," documents read, and that she "would call him soon."

-However, an ICE agent called the father that night and told him that "they were going to deport his partner and daughters," documents read.
+But that night, an ICE agent called the father and informed him that "they were going to deport his partner and daughters," documents read.

 On Wednesday, an ICE agent spoke with the family's attorney, and "refused to honor a request to release" the girl "to her custodian, stating that it was not needed because" she "was already with her mother," court documents read.